 The nature of automation means that new technologies, ideas and solutions are frequently developed and invented.
 New words and phrases are banded around, with many similarities and discreet distinctions.
 A relatively recent buzz word in the business process transformation arena is one we are particularly fond of.
 Intelligent Automation.
 We like it so much because it completely sums up the exciting work that two of our solutions, Liberty Create and Liberty RPA, can do for organisations.

-We asked Product Marketing Manager, Yad Jaura, to help us explain intelligent automation.
-In doing so, he unravels some of the terms that are intrinsically linked to automation and explains why intelligent automation can be so crucial for organisations in transforming business processes, fast.
+This blog helps us explain intelligent automation.
+And we unravel some of the terms that are intrinsically linked to automation and explains why intelligent automation can be so crucial for organisations in transforming business processes, fast.

 Psst… Count up all the terms and buzz words we’ve included here – there is a special prize for those who can spot them all!